hasl-sensor/integration/README.md

 ![card](https://user-images.githubusercontent.com/8133650/56198334-0a150f00-603b-11e9-9e93-92be212d7f7b.PNG)

-Install it throgh copying the file `www/sl-card.js` into `config_dir/www/`, and use the following in your ui-lovelace.yaml file:
+Install it throgh copying the file `www/hasl-comb-card.js` into `config_dir/www/`, and use the following in your ui-lovelace.yaml file:
 ```
 resources:
-  - url: /local/sl-card.js
+  - url: /local/hasl-comb-card.js
     type: js
 ```
 and use the card throgh
 ```
 cards:
-  - type: "custom:sl-card"
+  - type: "custom:hasl-comb-card"
     header: false
     departures: true
     deviations: true